yourpandaboy/yourpandaboy/README.md

 # Hi there 👋, I'm Norty. 🤗
-I'm a mobile engineer with background in Data Science, Education and Medical field.
+I'm a Mobile Engineer with background in Data Science, Education and Medical field.
 With 3+ years of experience building Flutter apps, integrating IoT devices, and collaborating across backend and QA teams. </br>
 I value teamwork and communication!
 Always down to grab some coffee!☕️ </br>
 I am currently working on a charity project to help people in emerging countries to find jobs.
 </br>